14 Ways to Save Time and Money on Family Meal Planning

 • When planning meals, make menus that incorporate the same ingredients into multiple recipes.
 For example, spaghetti noodles can be used for spaghetti and tuna or chicken tetrazzini.
 Ground beef can be used for tacos, spaghetti sauce, sloppy joes, and chili.
 Chicken breasts can be used for salads, fajitas, and casseroles.
 By creating a menu that utilizes the same ingredients multiple times, you can usually buy the items in bulk and save money.
 I usually plan my family’s meals a week at a time, but some people plan for two weeks or longer—it’s whatever works best for your family.

 • Once all the groceries are purchased, plan a specific time each week to prep the food.
 The kids can help with this, too.
-Chop veggies and fruits, cook meats to freeze, make any dressings or sauces.
-Busy moms don’t want to do a lot of cooking each night, so by getting most of the legwork out of the way ahead of time, it makes nightly assembly much easier.
+Chop veggies and fruits, cook meats to freeze, and make any dressings or sauces.
+Busy moms don’t want to do a lot of cooking each night, so by getting most of the legwork out of the way ahead of time, nightly assembly is much easier.

 Budgeting and Shopping

 • To get the best deals on groceries, you will have to shop at multiple stores.
-This can sometimes be tricky, especially if store locations are not very convenient.
+This can sometimes be tricky, especially if store locations are inconvenient.
 To help alleviate some stress, plan your grocery trips in one day.
 Map your routes to each store (so you aren’t driving around unnecessarily and wasting gas), and know ahead of time which items you are buying at each store.

 • Shop discount.
 Stores like Aldi and Save-a-Lot provide quality foods at prices less than major grocery chains or superstores.
 I utilize Aldi frequently for its deals on meat and produce—two of the most expensive grocery items.
 If you really want to make your dollar stretch while also eating healthy, these types of stores will help you accomplish that.